ShamyakGoel/cppfunctions/README.md

 - bopen : Opens a file in binary mode
 - bwrite : Writes encoded content in a binary file
 - bread : Returns text version of decoded binary file
+- fprintf : Identical to c/c++ fprintf function.
+Writes data in file and you can pass formats of variables.(%d or %i for an int , %s for a string , %f for a float , %b for a bolean value)
+- putc : Identical to c/c++ putc function.
+Writes a character into a file.
+- getc : Identical tto c/c++ getc function.
+Returns a character read from a file.

 ## New functions
 - bopen : Opens a file in binary mode
 - bwrite : Writes encoded content in a binary file